-The John Muir Trust (hereafter referred to as the “Trust”) strives to comply with the very highest level of applicable laws and regulations relating to data privacy and security.
+The John Muir Trust (hereafter referred to as the “Trust”) incorporating the John Muir Award (hereafter referred to as the “Award”) strives to comply with the very highest level of applicable laws and regulations relating to data privacy and security.
 The Trust is proud of its reputation as a fair and transparent processor and welcomes regulatory changes which seek to strengthen the protection of personal data.
 It is committed to protecting and respecting your privacy.

-Data provided by you – Most of the personal data we collect is given freely by you when you become a supporter of the Trust whether that is as a member, donor, e-mail subscriber or in any other context.
-We collect this information from your membership request/renewal form, when you donate or buy products and when you participate in surveys, competitions or promotions.
+Data provided by you – Most of the personal data we collect is given freely by you when you become a supporter of the Trust whether that is as a member, donor, e-mail subscriber or in any other context such as John Muir Award Provider.
+We collect this information from your membership request/renewal form, when you donate or buy products, when you participate in surveys, competitions or promotions, and from forms relating to Award activity.
 In the ordinary course of business we also collect information from related e-mail, written or telephone correspondence.

 Data we collect about you – We receive automatic information every time you interact with our site, e-mails and on social media platforms.
 This includes:-